connexcs/docs/docs/setup/settings/users.md

 1. Click the **`+`** button in the **Users** section on the left.
 2. Complete the User details:

 * **Name** - The user's name.
 * **Groups** (optional) - Select one or more Group(s) to be assigned to the new user.
 This will define their permission levels.
 (See below for details on creating Groups.)
 * **Reseller Account** (optional) - Used to restrict resellers.
 (See below for details on creating Default Resellers.)
 * **Password** - Enter the password they will use to access the Control Panel.
 We recommend agents set a default password then advise the user to reset the password immediately after logging in for the first time.
 This best practice increases user account security by ensuring only the user knows the password.
 * **Role** - Select User or Administrator.
 If no role is assigned, the ConnexCS assigns the role of Administrator.
 * **Email** - The user's email address.
 It is recommended this is an email address that is used often.
 * **Time Zone** - Select the User's time zone.
-    * **Reseller** - Alpha Feature Only - This allows the user to be able to access only contacts belonging to that reseller.
 * **IP Whitelist** - Specify the IP or range of IPs the user can use to connect to the ConnexCS Control Panel.
 They will not be able to login from any other IP, so be careful with this setup.
 The IP Whitelist is specified as follows:
     * Single IP address - Ex: 1.1.1.1
     * Wildcard for IP addresses - Ex: 1.1.1.
     * Range of IP address in the CIDR (Classless Inter-Domain Routing) format - Ex: 1.1.1.0/31
 * **Shared Ticket** - When enabled tickets raised from the above email address will be visible to all logins within your account.

 3. Once the details are entered, click the **`Save`** button.